RichardRed0x/crypto-governance-research/readme.md

 To participate in this project, choose a subject and create a file called [project.md] in the answers folder.
 Work through the questions for that project, answering them in a way which makes sense for that project, works as a standalone document, and **includes links to sources for as much of the information as possible**.

+I find it useful to start with the questions.md file and use it as a template to fill in the answers.

 If a question doesn't make sense for the project you're looking at, skip it.
 If the question is relevant but you can't find any answer, say so in the document.

 The [Decred](answers/decred.md) and [Dash](answers/dash.md) markdown documents have been prepared as examples of a reasonable effort to answer the questions well - it is worth looking at at least one of these before attempting to research and write up a project according to this methodology.